hasti2811/learning-computer-networking/README.md

 Or more specifically:
 curl -L http://domainname

-This command displays the html code of the website
+This command displays the html code of the website.

 To fetch only the headers we can do: curl -I http://domainname